How to Start a SaaS Company

 1. What is a SaaS company?

-Software as a service or SaaS is a software delivery model in which users have remote, subscription-based access to centrally hosted software.
+Software as a service, or SaaS, is a software delivery model in which users have remote, subscription-based access to centrally hosted software.
 Some of the top SaaS companies are Salesforce, Microsoft, Adobe Creative Cloud, Box, Amazon Web Services SaaS, Google Workspace (formerly known as Google G Suite), Slack, ADP, and Oracle.
 This isn’t an exhaustive list.
 Many other SaaS businesses have created their niche in the SaaS market.

 2. How much does it cost to start a SaaS company?

-If you choose to hire a professional software development company for building your SaaS solution, the cost can start from as little as $5,000 and go far beyond $250,000.
+If you choose to hire a professional software development company to build your SaaS solution, the cost can start from as little as $5,000 and go far beyond $250,000.
 Developing a technical prototype will cost $5,000 to $50,000 and require one or two programmers.
 A simple MVP that requires one or two developers will cost anywhere between $50,000 and $250,000.
 Building a full-fledged SaaS platform with rich functionality will take a development team of 5 to 10 software engineers and cost from $250,000.

 3. Are SaaS products in demand?